-■he Society of Actuaries mission statement reads: "Through education and research, the SOA advances actuaries as leaders in measuring and managing risk to improve financial outcomes for individuals, organizations and the public."
-The Investment Section newsletter is an example of how the SOA provides practical, high quality educational material.
+The Society of Actuaries' mission statement reads: "Through education and research, the SOA advances actuaries as leaders in measuring and managing risk to improve financial outcomes for individuals, organizations and the public."
+The Joint Risk Management Section newsletter is an example of how the SOA provides practical, high-quality educational material.
 This is largely done through volunteers, as is the research that the SOA conducts.

-My staff corner this month is focused on SOA research.
-It provides an overview of how it is conducted and describes the recent introduction of Strategic Research Programs.
-I hope to also encourage you to become involved in SOA research by either volunteering your time to help oversee a report or doing some research yourself.
+Let me provide an overview of how research is conducted and describe the recent introduction of Strategic Research Programs.
+I hope to also encourage you to become involved in research by either volunteering your time to help oversee a report or doing some research yourself.

-Essentially, there are two broad types of SOA research: topical research focused on advancing actuarial practice (practice research), and research that analyzes industry data and usually results in the creation of tables (experience studies).
+Essentially, there are two broad types of SOA research: topical research focused on advancing actuarial practice (practice research) and research that analyzes industry data and usually results in the creation of tables (experience studies).